SORA

 Abstract

-BACKGROUND: Pneumococcal carriage in children has been extensively studied, but carriage in healthy adults and its relationship to invasive pneumococcal disease (IPD) is less understood.
-METHODS: Nasal wash samples from adults without close contact with young children (Liverpool, UK), 2011-2019, were cultured, and culture-negative samples tested by PCR.
-Pneumococcal carriage in adults 18-44 years was compared with carriage among PCV-vaccinated children 13-48 months (nasopharyngeal swabs, Thames Valley, UK) and IPD data for England for the same ages for 2014-2019.
-Age-group specific serotype invasiveness was calculated and used with national IPD data to estimate carriage serotype distributions for adults aged 65+ years.
-RESULTS: In total 98 isolates (97 carriers) were identified from 1,631 adults aged 18+ years (age and sex standardized carriage prevalence 6.4%), with only three identified solely by PCR.
-Despite different carriage and IPD serotype distributions between adults and children, serotype invasiveness was highly correlated (R=0.9).
-Serotypes 3, 37 and 8 represented a higher proportion of adult carriage than expected from direct low-level transmission from children to adults.
-The predicted carriage serotype distributions for 65+ years aligned more closely with the carriage serotype distribution for young adults than young children.
-CONCLUSIONS: The nasal wash technique is highly sensitive; additional benefit of PCR is limited.
-Comparison of carriage serotype distributions suggests some serotypes may be circulating preferentially within these specific young adults.
-Our data suggest that for some serotypes carried by adults 65+ years, other adults may be an important reservoir for transmission.
+BACKGROUND: Pneumococcal carriage in healthy adults and its relationship to invasive pneumococcal disease (IPD) is not well understood.
+METHODS: Nasal wash samples from adults without close contact with young children (Liverpool, UK), 2011-2019, were cultured, and culture-negative samples tested by polymerase chain reaction (PCR).
+Pneumococcal carriage in adults 18-44 years was compared with carriage among pneumococcal conjugate vaccine-vaccinated children aged 13-48 months (nasopharyngeal swabs, Thames Valley, UK) and national IPD data, 2014-2019.
+Age group-specific serotype invasiveness was calculated and used with national IPD data to estimate carriage serotype distributions for ≥65 years.
+RESULTS: Overall, 98 isolates (97 carriers) were identified (3 solely by PCR) from 1631 ≥18 years adults (standardized carriage prevalence 6.4%).
+Despite different carriage and IPD serotype distributions between adults and children, serotype invasiveness was highly correlated (R = 0.9).
+Serotypes 3, 37, and 8 represented a higher proportion of adult carriage than expected.
+Predicted carriage serotype distributions for ≥65 years aligned closest with the young adult carriage serotype distribution.
+CONCLUSIONS: Nasal wash technique is highly sensitive.
+For some serotypes carried by adults aged ≥65 years, other adults may be an important reservoir for transmission.
 Age groups such as older children should also be considered.

 Item Type: Article